H-1B Program|April 22, 2026

 Read analysis →Immigration & Housing|February 12, 2026

-The Immigration Act of 1990 tripled annual admissions to over 1 million per year.
+The Immigration Act of 1990 more than doubled annual admissions to over 1 million per year.
 In the 35 years since, the U.S. has added 30+ million people through immigration while housing construction stagnated.
 An analysis of population growth vs. housing starts, wage effects, and the 1924-1965 precedent.

 Read analysis →Housing Market|February 5, 2026